LoisSotoLopez/odl-multicast/README.md

 Accessible via a CLI menu, the following functionalities are provided:
  - Show network topology.
  - Show flows for a node to specify.
+ - Enable/Block flows.
+	 - Enable/block all flows in the topology.
+	 - Enable/block flows in a switch port.
+	 - Enable switch ports in a path between two end hosts.

 ## Installation
 ### Set up environment